Peer Review Process

 The peer review process of World Journal of Experimental Biosciences follows international standards and the principles recommended by the Committee on Publication Ethics (COPE).

 Reviewers should not upload manuscripts into external systems or AI tools.
 If AI assistance is used in drafting reviewer comments, confidentiality must always be preserved.
+Manuscripts and related materials must remain confidential.
+Reviewers must not share or use any manuscript content for personal gain.

 All submissions to the World Journal of Experimental Biosciences undergo rigorous peer review to ensure scientific quality and integrity.